 For more than thirty years, Kawasaki KLR 650 remained as a go-to choice for many riders who seek the thrill of adventure.
-Being easily accessible, cheap, and relatively easier to maintain, Kawasaki dealers had little to no difficulty selling these motorcycles for many years.
+For many years Kawasaki dealers have had little to no difficulty selling these motorcycles because they are accessible, cheap, and relatively easier to maintain.
 Unlike other models that needed newer and fancier features every year in order to be appealing, this model has remained simple, having very little changes over the decades.
-However, travellers do not seem to mind, as it remained a popular choice nonetheless.
+However, travelers do not seem to mind, as it remained a popular choice nonetheless.
 Unfortunately, the year 2018 would be its last year.

 End of the Road

 According to a letter from Kawasaki last September 14, 2018, Kawasaki dealers would no longer be able to sell the Kawasaki KLR650 as easily as they used to before.
 Marketing Manager and Assistant PR Brad Good body confirms that KLR650 will be on its final year on 2018.
 While the 2018 models may still be available, albeit limited, the 2019 KLR650 in the Canadian Kawasaki Motors wouldn’t be a reality.